bsquidwrd/bsquidwrd/README.md

 - You can call me Squid for short
 - 😄 Pronouns: [he/him/they/them](https://en.pronouns.page/@bsquidwrd)
 - 📫 You can reach me on [Twitter](https://twitter.com/bsquidwrd)!
 (Please honor [nohello](https://nohello.net/) if you message me)
-- 📖 I currently work full time as a Database Administrator and am going to school for a Bachelors in Software Development, with an emphasis on C#
+- 📖 I currently work full time as a Data Integration Engineer and am going to school for a Bachelors in Software Engineering
 - 👀 I’m interested in:
   - programming
   - api's